souppower/electron-common-ipc/README.md

 - the name of the peer, this name can be changed during the connection (IpcBusClient.connect)
 - the process context of the peer.

-IpcBusProcess contains :
+IpcBusContext contains :
- - type : type of the process : 'browser' | 'renderer' | 'node'
+ - type : type of the context : 'main' | 'renderer' | 'node'
  - pid : id of the process which hosts the the peer
  - rid : client id of the renderer process where the peer is hosted (equivalent to the value of --renderer-client-id option in the commandline of the renderer process), only valid for a 'renderer' process
  - wcid : webContents id of the peer, only valid for a 'renderer' process